Back to blog

 The bottom line

 Open banking gives you control of your financial data.
-Instead of each bank being a walled garden, you can use the best tools available — regardless of which bank you're with.
+Instead of each bank being a walled garden, you can use the best budgeting apps available — regardless of which bank you're with.
 It's more secure than the old way, and it's only going to get better.
+Learn more about how Steady works and data security.

 What Is Open Banking and Why Should NZ Care? | Steady